alemarcon/MVVM-iOS-Clean/README.md

 - Alamofire for easy and fast network request
 - Localized, just 2 languages for demo porpouse
 - Storyboard for interfaces
+- Unit Test

 You can use this project as a template to start building your new iOS app.

 # What's inside.
 This is a simple demo project that implement MVVM Clean architecture and repository pattern.
 It's a COVID-19 dashboard with a very simple (and fake) login view.
 It collect data from remote or local repository.
 The local repository, just to keep the app simple, stores the data in UserDefaults but, in a real project, if you need to save a large amount of data, it would be better to use a database like Realm, SQL Lite or Core Data.
+It include also a Unit test as sample to show how to integrate test on this architecture.

 #### ATTENTION!
 COVID-19 data is real and collected by https://covid19api.com/ but the application is not intended to be a medical tool.
 COVID-19 api are free and here are used just to show how to execute network request and parse them.